 The Trade Commissioner Service (TCS), alongside our partners, is working to help Canadian businesses navigate disruptions caused by the various tariffs imposed by the United States (U.S.).

-- On March 4, 2025, the U.S. imposed tariffs of 25% on goods imported from Canada, and 10% on energy products since amended to include potash.
-As of March 7, 2025, a tariff exemption applies for Canada-United States-Mexico Agreement (CUSMA)-compliant goods (i.e., goods that qualify for preferential treatment under the agreement).
-On August 1, 2025, the 25% tariff increased to 35%.
+- International Emergency Economic Powers Act (IEEPA) tariffs on Canadian goods: On March 4, 2025, the U.S. imposed tariffs of 25% on goods imported from Canada, and 10% on energy products since amended to include potash.
+As of March 7, 2025, a tariff exemption applies for Canada-United States-Mexico Agreement (CUSMA)-compliant goods (i.e., goods that qualify for preferential duty-free treatment under the agreement) subject to these tariffs.
+On August 1, 2025, this 25% tariff increased to 35%.
+The tariff rate on energy products and potash remains 10%.

-- On March 12, 2025, the U.S. imposed a global 25% tariff on steel and aluminum imports, including from Canada.
-On June 4, the U.S. increased its tariffs on steel and aluminum imports to 50% and expanded the scope to include additional derivative products.
+- Section 232 tariffs on steel and aluminum: On March 12, 2025, the U.S. imposed a global 25% tariff on steel and aluminum imports, including from Canada.
+On June 4, 2025, the U.S. increased its tariffs on steel and aluminum imports to 50% and expanded the scope to include additional derivative products.
+On August 18, the U.S. further expanded the scope of its tariffs on steel and aluminum imports to include additional derivative products.
+For steel and aluminum derivative products, the 50% tariff applies only to the value of the steel and aluminum content.

-- On April 3, 2025, the U.S. imposed a global 25% tariff on automobiles and light trucks, including from Canada.
-For Canada and Mexico, the tariffs on automobiles and light trucks apply to the non-U.S. content of vehicles imported under CUSMA, and to the full value of vehicles not imported under CUSMA.
-On May 3, the U.S. imposed tariffs of 25% on non-CUSMA compliant auto parts.
+- Section 232 tariffs on automobiles and parts: On April 3, 2025, the U.S. imposed a global 25% tariff on imports of automobiles and light trucks, including from Canada.
+For Canada and Mexico, the tariff on automobiles and light trucks applies to the non-U.S. content of vehicles imported under CUSMA (subject to the approval of the Secretary of Commerce on a model-by-model basis), and to the full value of vehicles not imported under CUSMA.
+On May 3, 2025, the U.S. imposed tariffs of 25% on non-CUSMA compliant auto parts.

-- On August 1, the U.S. imposed global tariffs of 50% on imports of semi-finished copper products and derivatives, including from Canada.
+- Section 232 tariffs on copper: On August 1, 2025, the U.S. imposed a global tariff of 50% on imports of semi-finished copper products and derivatives, including from Canada.
+The 50% tariff applies only to the value of the copper content in these products.